justnawat/numpar/readme.md

 ## Measuring Success

 We are measuring success using the running time of each function that will implemented compared to vanilla NumPy on large data (suppose a function is for matrix computation, then the matrix would need to be quite large to minimize parallelism overhead.
 If it can beat NumPy, great.
 If it cannot, then that's unfortunate.

+The file `test.py` has some test cases for each of the implemented functions.
+Simply run the `run.sh` script to run the test cases.
+Also, make sure that you have the right dependencies.

 # Meme of the Repo